wdawson/okta.github.io/_source/_posts/2018-08-28-nginx-auth-request.md

 ---
 layout: blog_post
-title: "Use nginx to add Authentication to any Application"
+title: "Use nginx to Add Authentication to Any Application"
 author: aaronpk
-description: "In this tutorial, I'll show you how to use the nginx auth_request module to protect any application running behind your nginx server with OAuth, without even writing any code!
-Lasso, a microservice written in Go, handles the OAuth dance to any number of different auth providers so you don't have to."
+description: "This tutorial will show you how to use the nginx auth_request module to protect any application running behind your nginx server with OAuth, without writing any code!"
 tags: [oauth, nginx, sso]
 Tweets:
-- "Let nginx handle authentication so you don't have to!"
+- "Let @nginx handle authentication for your app so you don't have to! #oauth #oidc"
-- "Add authentication to any application with the nginx auth_request module"
+- "Add authentication to any application with the @nginx auth_request module #oauth #oidc"
 ---

-Ever found yourself wanting to put an application behind a login form, but dreading writing all that code to deal with OAuth or passwords?

-In this tutorial, I'll show you how to use the nginx `auth_request` module to protect any application running behind your nginx server with OAuth, without even writing any code!
+Ever found yourself wanting to put an application behind a login form, but dreading writing all that code to deal with OAuth 2.0 or passwords?
+In this tutorial, I'll show you how to use the nginx `auth_request` module to protect any application running behind your nginx server with OAuth 2.0, without writing any code!
 Lasso, a microservice written in Go, handles the OAuth dance to any number of different auth providers so you don't have to.

 ## Why Authenticate at the Web Server?